 Like the EW300, the Casio WK245 has 76 keys and comes with an easy, step-by-step lesson system.
 However, the Casio has a greater range of instrument voices, digital features, and has much more robust onboard recording, mixing, and sampling capabilities for a musician who wants to not just learn, but to record, compose, and share their music.

 Higher levels of polyphony

 Onboard memory can record up to 5 songs with 6 tracks each, instead of 2

 Onboard sampling and effects

 All three of these instruments are very good choices for intermediate musicians, but it's helpful to identify whether you are playing the digital piano just for fun, or intend to grow into a concert pianist, or intend to start your own band.
 Knowing your goals will help an intermediate player make the digital keyboard upgrade that is best for them.

 However, it's not the perfect choice for all intermediate learners; those who want to transition to an acoustic piano should also transition to a full-size weighted keyboard sooner rather than later, so that their practice time is more meaningful.

-For piano beginners, casual players, and digital musicians, the Yamaha PSR-EW300 is an excellent choice.
+For piano beginners, casual players, and digital musicians, the EW-300 is an excellent choice.